AleksanderSkubala/AleksanderSkubala/README.md

 ## Hi people! 👋🤟

-I'm Aleksander Skubała, hobbyist fullstack, but mostly front-end developer.
+I'm Aleksander Skubała, hobbyist front-end developer.
 Most often I make my projects in: Vue, React, Node.js + Express.
 I also use Static Site Generators like Gatsby or Gridsome.
 I love fixing problems by creating apps and I'm amazed by fact, that there are still so many technologies that I can learn in future 🔥

 ### My Projects: